Sipho222/Siphokazi-Malingatshoni-Digital-Portfolio/README.md

 ### Library Management System
--This project uses inheritance to manage database of library users and resources, distinguishing between students, staff, and various media types like books or DVD'S.
+- This project uses inheritance to manage database of library users and resources, distinguishing between students, staff, and various media types like books or DVD'S.

 ---